 Alloro is the Latin and Italian word for laurel, the evergreen plant said to symbolize immortality in ancient times and a symbol of peace and victory today.
-Alloro Vineyard and Winery is situated on Laurel Ridge, in the Chehalem Mountains just north of Newberg.
-David Nemarnik is the founder and vineyard manager.
-Established in 1999, the 78-acre vineyard is planted in the Laurelwood soil series.
+Laurel is a theme of sorts because Alloro Vineyard and Winery is situated on Laurel Ridge, in the Chehalem Mountains just north of Newberg in Sherwood, and the vineyard is planted in the Laurelwood soil series.

 Wines are available for sale on the website.
 Tours and tasting can be made by appointment.
 The winery is also open Thanksgiving and Memorial Day weekends.
 22075 SW Lebeau Road, Sherwood, OR.
 503-813-0063.

 13.4% alc., 250 cases, $34.
 Released November 2015.
 100% Alloro Vineyard.
 Dijon clones 76 and 96.
 Gently whole cluster pressed, barrel fermented with 100% malolactic fermentation and lees stirring.
 Aged 10 months in French oak barrels, 20% new. · Moderately light golden yellow color and clear in the glass.
 Reserved, but pleasing aromas of lemon creme, nectarine and croissant.
 Silky on the palate, with inviting flavors of lemon, pineapple, brioche, creme caramel and nutty oak.
 Nothing but good things to say about this harmonious offering.
 Score: 91.
 Reviewed July 9, 2016 ARTICLE »

 2013 Alloro Estate Chehalem Mountains Oregon Pinot Noir